Percy Cox: Political Resident in Persian Gulf (1904–1919)

 In June 1904, Major Cox was appointed first British Acting Political Resident in the Persian Gulf and Consul-General for Fars province, Lurestan and Khuzestan and the district of Lingah, residing in the Persian side of the gulf at the city of Bushehr.
 He began a remarkable correspondence and friendship with Captain William Shakespear, appointed Cox's deputy Political Resident to Persia.
 Their frank exchange of views at Bandar Abbas was a major element of pre-war policy in the near east.
 Cox considered peace the priority, in the maintenance of good relations with the Ottomans, who held all the tribal loyalties, whilst prompting India to change policy towards Ibn Saud, the Wahhabi ruler of Nejd and later king of Saudi Arabia, from 1906.

 One of the few allies was Shaikh Mubarak of Kuwait, whose shared intelligence eventually aided the desert war.
 Cox was assiduous with his briefs: he prepared in great detail, in fluent Arabic, when he wrote Shaikhs.
 Warned by the former ambassador to Constantinople of Turkish escalation; preparations were made to make Arabian friends.
 British forces were called into Bushehr in 1909, and then again to Shiraz in 1911.
 Cox promised Sheikh Khazal of Muhammarah that troops would protect when the Turks threatened to invade.
 Khazaal leased the Shatt al-Arab waterway on the Euphrates to the Anglo-Persian Oil Company for the construction of refineries.
 In 1910 Cox wrote a full report on Shakespear's findings to India, which was passed to London.
 He was promoted to Lieutenant-colonel in February 1910.
 Cox promoted trade in the Persian Gulf which doubled between 1904 and 1914, suppressed the illegal arms trade; and improved communications.
-In 1911 he was created a Knight Commander of the Order of the British Empire.
+In the 1909 Birthday Honours Cox was appointed a Companion of the Order of the Star of India (CSI), and in the 1911 Delhi Durbar Honours he was created a Knight Commander of the Order of the Indian Empire.
 In 1908 oil fields were discovered in the region of Abadan.
 On 16 July 1909, after secret negotiation with Cox, assisted by Arnold Wilson, Sheik Khaz'al agreed to a rental agreement for the island including Abadan.
 (Note: The agreement gave £1,500 per year and £16,500 in gold sovereigns to the Sheik.)